Shrey97B/BFL_FedPPD/readme.md

 This repository provides code for FedPPD.

-FedPPD is a Bayesian federated learning algorithm in which every client learns predictive posterior distribution over its private dataset and share it with the server where they can be aggregated in multiple  ways.
+FedPPD is a Bayesian federated learning algorithm in which every client learns predictive posterior distribution over its private dataset and share it with the server which aggregates them in varied  ways.